 Fan has played a key role in championing digital transformation of the business.
 During her tenure, Citi has introduced various first-in-market digital capabilities, including its pioneering Voice Biometrics in 2017.
 To date, more than 80% of its customers have opted for voice authentication, she says.

-“Also, we recently enhanced our digital offerings to simplify our customer experience when they call in, allowing them to use what we call a national language understanding system.
+“Also, we recently enhanced our digital offerings to simplify our customer experience when they call in, allowing them to use what we call a natural language understanding system.
 Customers can use their normal everyday speech to interact and no longer need to select keys on their dial pads,” she adds.

 “There is constant innovation and it is always centred on the customer experience and needs.
 We call it client obsession.”